-Windows, external doors and joinery Repair category 2 Notes Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+Windows, external doors and joinery

+Repair category 1

+Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
+It is assumed that replacement windows and doors comply with relevant building and fire regulations.
 A precautionary check of all windows and doors is always recommended prior to purchase.

 External decorations

 Repair category 1

-Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.
+Notes Paint finishes and decorated external surfaces will require redecoration on a regular basis.